- Spay And Neuter

 We carry many common antibiotics including Convenia, a 2 week injectable antibiotic for those pets that won’t take pills.
 We also carry many ear, eye and skin medications for those pets with allergies, infections or conditions affecting these areas.
 If you have an older pet that needs arthritis medications we can help.
 Our doctors can decide what will be best for your pets in this area from glucosamine to anti-inflammatories.
 With all our medications our doctors have the experience and knowledge to best choose the prescriptions to fit your pets needs and can discuss the proper monitoring of these medications with routine blood work.

 With all our medications our doctors have the experience and knowledge to best choose the prescriptions to fit your pets needs and then can recommend the proper monitoring of these medications with routine blood work.

 Special Care & Hospitalization

 We know that when your pet gets sick, they’re not the only one affected.
+They are members of our family, like our children.
 It can be terrifying to see your little one ill and not know how to make them feel better, or even help them to not be scared.
 At the Animal Hospital of Bedford, we understand these concerns and have devoted our lives to helping sick pets, and their people.